Johan Otto von Spreckelsen: La Défense

 His design won the international competition of the Grande Arche in Puteaux, France, as the French President François Mitterrand felt it was the best because of its 'purity and strength'.
 This work of 110 meters of height, which was inaugurated in 1989, two years after his death, used with remarkable ability the technology of its time, and was inspired by the nearby Arc de Triomphe.

 The monument, located in the heart of the financial district of La Défense, is built of granite and of Carrara marble.
 From its terrace, it is possible to admire a panoramic view all along the Axe historique with the Arc de Triomphe, the Champs-Élysées, the Luxor Obelisk at the Place de la Concorde and the gardens of the Tuileries and the Louvre beyond.

 Personal life

 In 1955, he was married to Karen Gerda Gustavsen.

-Johan Otto von Spreckelsen died in Hørsholm and was buried at Hørsholm Kirkegård.
+Johan Otto von Spreckelsen died in 1987 of cancer and was buried at Hørsholm Kirkegård.

+Legacy

+He was portrayed by Claes Bang in the 2025 film The Great Arch (L'Inconnu de la Grande Arche).